-- 1. A contains the advantages of both star and bus topologies. - 2.
-It is used to expand an existing star network. - 3.
+- 2. It is used to expand an existing star network. - 3.
 If one segment is down, there is no effect on other segments in the network.

-Disadvantages: - 1.
-Due to different type of hardware, it is different to configure and maintain. - 2.
+- 1. Due to different type of hardware, it is different to configure and maintain. - 2.
 If backbone fails, complete network will breakdown. - 3.
 A lot of maintenance is required in a Tree network.